Choosing the Right Wire Nut: Sizing and Combination Guide

 - Align Conductors: Align the stripped ends of the conductors, ensuring they are even.
 If connecting solid and stranded wires, allow the stranded wire to extend slightly beyond the solid wires.
 This helps the spring capture the finer strands effectively.

 - Pre-Twist (Optional but Recommended): While some manufacturers state pre-twisting isn’t necessary, most experienced electricians pre-twist the conductors clockwise with linesman’s pliers.
-This creates a stronger mechanical bond and ensures the wires stay together even if the connector is removed later.
+This creates a stronger mechanical bond and helps the wires stay together even if the connector is removed later.

 - Apply the Connector: Place the wire nut over the wire ends and push while turning clockwise until it is finger-tight.
 The insulation of the wires should end just at the base of the connector, with no bare copper showing.